 Linking geographical perceptual gaps— How can TRU help to foster representational discussion of India?

+Gap between incoming and outgoing – why TRU student demand to go to Asia is low.
+Why Canadian student demand to go to Asia is low?

+Conclusions

-In summation our research has aimed to provide a snapshot into TRU seeking Admittedly, our findings are neither definitive nor representational but have identified that our student population wants to build Asian competency and there is a need for better access to said resources.
+In summation our research has aimed to provide a snapshot into TRU student perceptions towards the region and educational resources available on campus for learners seeking to enhance their familiarity with Asia.
+Admittedly, our findings are neither definitive nor representational but have identified that our student population wants to build Asian competency and there is a need for better access to said resources.
 We also affirm that there appears to be an institutional motivational gap.
 Based on our findings, we have posed recommendations with the ultimate goal of fostering stronger connections with Asia as a whole.
 With further research and funding we hope to bridge perceptual and motivational gaps, ultimately fostering more globally minded and prepared citizens.

 Endnotes